-Configuring PingAccess to use Azure AD as the token provider
+Configuring PingAccess to use Microsoft Entra ID as the token provider

-Configure PingAccess to use Azure AD as the token provider.
+Configure PingAccess to use Microsoft Entra ID (formerly Microsoft Azure AD) as the token provider.

 • Install PingAccess and verify that you can access the administrative console.
-For information on installing PingAccess, see Installing and Uninstalling PingAccess.
+You can find more information about installing PingAccess in Installing and Uninstalling PingAccess.